magento/architecture/design-documents/graph-ql/coverage/shared-cart.md

 To achieve desired behavior we need two operations:

  1. **Get customer cart ID:** There should be a way to retrieve active customer cart ID from the server without using the actual cart Id as a parameter when we use a customer.
 This only works if we have only one active cart per customer at any given moment.
  Once we get this id it can be used on the rest of the cart mutations/queries.

+ We have to add `cart_id` part of the Cart object, because we need to return the cart id in case of `customerCart()` and avoid a round trip call to `cart(cart_id)` if we were just to return a string from `customerCart()`

  The proposal for this scenario reflected in schema is the following query:
 ```graphql
 customerCart(): Cart! // where Cart! is the customer cart
 ```
-Note: This operation will only work for registered customers (valid customer token must be provided in headers).

 ### Scenario for point 1.